carbon-language/carbon-lang/docs/project/roadmap.md

 This goal is not necessarily about complete support for the entire language design, but rather enough of it to support building the realistic and interesting Carbon code that interoperates with C++.
-This does include prerequisites like the prelude.

 Some example language features that we think are key to success here but far from an exhaustive list:

--   Imports
+-   Imports and a working prelude
 -   Operator overloading and dispatch for expressions
 -   Generic types and functions
 -   Templates (likely only partial support and focused on interop use cases)